skyfe79/Awesome/README.md

 ## Swift

+- [SwipeCellKit](https://github.com/SwipeCellKit/SwipeCellKit) - Swipeable UITableViewCell/UICollectionViewCell based on the stock Mail.app, implemented in Swift.
+- [SkeletonView](https://github.com/Juanpe/SkeletonView) - ☠️ An elegant way to show users that something is happening and also prepare them to which contents they are awaiting
+- [BetterCodable](https://github.com/marksands/BetterCodable) - Better Codable through Property Wrappers
+- [SwiftDomainParser](https://github.com/Dashlane/SwiftDomainParser) - A Full Swift Lightweight Framework that uses the Public Suffix list to Parse URLs
 - [Resolver](https://github.com/hmlongco/Resolver) - Swift Ultralight Dependency Injection / Service Locator framework
 - [collection-view-compositional-layout-demo](https://github.com/Lickability/collection-view-compositional-layout-demo) - An exploration of the iOS 13 API UICollectionViewCompositionalLayout
 - [compositional-layouts-kit](https://github.com/jVirus/compositional-layouts-kit) - 📏 A set of advanced compositional layouts for UICollectionView with examples [Swift 5.3, iOS 13].